Grade Curve Calculator

 A bell curve (normal distribution) graph shows how grades are spread:

-In the bell curve grade chart, the majority of students (about 68%) fall within the C grade range, while smaller groups represent high performers (A, B grades) and low performers (D, F grades).
+In this bell curve (normal distribution) grade chart, the majority of students (about 68%) fall within the C grade range, while smaller groups represent high performers (A, B grades) and low performers (D, F grades).

 How Does the Grade Curve Calculator Work?

-The Grade Curve Calculator uses a simple but effective logic to distribute students’ scores across the grading curve.
-Let's go through how it works step by step.
+The Grade Curve Calculator uses a straightforward method to distribute students’ scores across the grading curve.

 The calculator requires the following input data to calculate: